 “I’m hungry.”
 He looked at me like I was stupid to have needed to ask.

-“Right… so-“, he made me jump by breathing fire onto the wagon planks at his feet, “S-so…”
+“Right… so-“, I was interrupted as he made me jump by breathing fire onto the wagon planks at his feet, “S-so…”

 I didn’t answer straight away, though the cold anger in my gut had already made my decision.